bcgov/design-research-guide/docs/activities/remote-research.md

 ## Planning Remote Research Activities

 Think about more than the software tools when planning remote research activities.
-Consider other factors that will allow the session to run smoothly.
+Consider other factors that will allow the session be effective and run smoothly.

 - Practice inclusive recruitment
 - Make activities as accessible as possible